Note - The original article references

-As we already mentioned in our previous posts CSS Selectors in Selenium Demystified and Intermediate CSS Selectors in Selenium, CSS is a selection strategy that is easier to read, simple, and generally less brittle than
+As we already mentioned in our previous post CSS Selectors in Selenium Demystified, CSS is a selection strategy that is easier to read, simple, and generally less brittle than XPATH.
+Both can be useful; knowing both can be powerful.
+Today we’ll cover a CSS pseudo-class called focus that allows you to hook to the element that has focus - with working sample code in Ruby.

 THE FOCUS PSEUDO-CLASS